Global

 1.4 Systemic Limitations of Traditional TVS

-The design approach is to reverse-engineer key device parameters around the "protection target":
+The design approach is to derive key device parameters backward from the "protection target":

-Balancing Leakage Current and Consistency
+Balancing Leakage and Consistency:

 Part 3: Application Scenarios and Advantages